How to add the most recent wildfire data

 This documentation is always evolving.

 Need a map with the latest wildfire information?
-We now have a live layer with the latest National Interagency Fire Center (NIFC) for you available in the Data Layers menu.
-The Wildfires layer contains the known perimeter of all current active wildfires and is continuously updated every 2 hours.
+We now have live layers with the latest wildfires from the National Interagency Fire Center (NIFC) in the USA and from the Canadian Wildland Fire Information System (CWFIS) in Canada, available in the Data Layers menu.
+The Wildfire layers contain the known perimeter of all current active wildfires and is continuously updated every hour.

 This is how you can get it to work:

-Select the Wildfire US layer from the list of Data Layers.
+Select the Wildfire US or Wildfire CA layer from the list of Data Layers.
 If you don’t find this layer in your menu, please contact our Support Team.

 In the list of data you now see two groups: Hotspots and Perimeter.